xiduzo/mdd-assessor-bot/README.md

 # MDD assessor bot

-This repository contains the `MDD assessort bot`, a LLM experiment for providing students with feedback.
+This repository contains the `MDD assessor bot`, a LLM experiment for providing students with feedback.

 ## Pre-requisites